 Loft Bed with Bookshelf Stairs

-Having a bookish child did not come as apparent as having to build a loft bed with books as a consideration.
-The primary highlight of this bed are the shelves by which it holds some books.
+If you have a bookish child, of course you have to build a loft bed with books as a consideration.
+The primary highlight of this bed are the shelves which can hold a lot of your child’s favourite books.
 This bibliophilic idea is thanks to Instructables.